scanner docs insights pricing sign in

 The ZK circuit is open source

-Our Noir circuit is 70 lines.
-Here's exactly what it proves:
+Our ZK circuit is compact.
+Here's what it proves:

 // key_auth.nr — The entire ZK circuit